apache/datasketches-memory/README.md

 * In addition to the source code obtained from Apache, this release provides two sets of jars in Maven Central based on two artifacts:

 #### Artifact: datasketches-memory-java11 (Capability Set A)
-This artifact only supports Java 11
+This artifact is compiled with Java 11 and can only be used with Java 11

 #### Artifact: datasketches-memory-java17_21 (Capability Set B)
-This artifact only supports Java 17 and Java 21
+This artifact is compiled with Java 17 and can only be used with Java 17 and Java 21

 ----